jahnays/ELK-Stack-Project-1/README.md

 * Run the playbook using ansible-playbook install-elk.yml, and navigate to the public IP of the ELK-Server specifying the port number (in this case port 5601) to check that the installation worked as expected.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+_As a **Bonus**, below are the specific commands the user will need to run to download the playbook, update the files, etc._

 $ cd/etc/ansible